silentchallenger/CPNT-201-A1/README.md

 Teacher

-A teacher generally prepare for lesson to educate students about certain subject such as Math or Physics.
-They also have to track progress of the students through different methods such as quizzes or exams.
+A teacher generally prepares for lessons to educate students about a subjects specified in curriculum such as Math or Physics.
+They also have to track progress of the students through different test methods such as quizzes or exams.

 ## Responsibilities
 - Preparing for the lessons, assinging homework to students measure students' progress